DK-Hostmaster/DKHM-RFC-Waiting_list/README.md

 The raises some issues in regard to:

-- nameservers associated with the domainname
+- name servers associated with the domain name
 - optional specification of billing contact
 - optional specification administrative contact
 - and ultimately, the registrar contact, based on the end-users choice of administrative model